-- 203. The derivation of the representative portfolios is based in particular on the following information: - a.
-The market value of the assets included in the representative portfolio.
-Those market values are required to calculate the weights w{qov} and w{corp} and the risk-corrected spread S{RC} . - b.
-The duration of the bonds, loans and securitizations included in the representative portfolio.
-Those durations are required to make the spread S maturity-dependent and to select the relevant yield market indices. - c.
-The asset class, understood as economic sector (financial sector or non-final sector) of the bonds other than government bonds, loans and securitizations included in the representative portfolio.
+- c) The asset class, understood as economic sector (financial sector or non-financial sector) of the bonds other than government bonds, loans, and securitizations included in the representative portfolio.
 Government bonds are distinguished according to issuer to form asset classes.
-The asset classes are required to select the relevant yield market indices. - d.
-The credit quality step (on a scale from 0 to 6) of the bonds other than government bonds, loans and securitizations included in the representative portfolio.
-Those credit quality steps are required to calculate the spread S and the risk correction RC and to select the relevant yield market indices.

-204. On the basis of that information, the aggregated market value and the average duration per asset class and credit quality step can be calculated for each currency and country.
+The asset classes are required to select the relevant yield market indices. - d) The credit quality step (on a scale from 0 to 6) of the bonds other than government bonds, loans, and securitizations included in the representative portfolio.
+Those credit quality steps are required to calculate the spread S and the risk correction RC and to select the relevant yield market indices. - 11.3.2.
+Based on that information, the aggregated market value and the average duration per asset class and credit quality step can be calculated for each currency and country.
 The weights for the determination of the average duration are the market values of the assets.